 How To Use Attribute-Based Access Controls to Streamline the SAP Segregation Of Duties Exception Process

 Secure, compliant, and efficient business processes are critical to enterprise operations.
 In SAP, Segregation of Duties (SoD) is a key principle in making this possible.

 Often times a user will need to be granted roles and privileges that pose a conflict of interest.
 It could be that an employee is part of a small department or that a security clearance precludes others from involvement.
 Whatever the reason, this user needs the ability to handle multiple steps in a business process – and an exception is made.

 Here’s where things can get tricky.
-Once an SoD exception is made, your standard preventive controls are no longer effective.
+Once an SAP Segregation of Duties exception is made, your standard preventive controls are no longer effective.
 This is one of the major shortfalls of SAP’s static, role-based access controls.

 Shifting from a Preventive Approach to a Detective Approach

-You must now gather access logs, filter out false-positives, and finally, send to the appropriate control owner to review and sign-off.
+You must now gather access logs, filter out false positives, and finally, send them to the appropriate control owner to review and sign off.
 Besides the additional overhead of manual reviews and approvals, detective controls create room for human error and increase the dwell time before red flags are caught.

 So Why Are Current SAP SoD Controls Limited?